If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 3) Location of sea chests and drain plugs for the same reason.

-As you can see, dock master has planned which blocks he needs to remove and where he needs to put blocks.
+As you can see, the dock master has planned which blocks he needs to remove and where he needs to put blocks.
 He also has specifically marked the location of echo sounder and speed log.

 Stability condition and weight distribution